EspressoSystems/cape/README.md

     cd rust
     nix-shell

 Generate a `jf_txn::transfer::TransferNote` and save it to a file `my_note.bin`:

     cargo run -p aap-rust-sandbox --example create_note

 Load the file:

     cargo run -p aap-rust-sandbox --example read_note

+## Ethereum key management
+The keys are derived from the mnemonic in the `TEST_MNEMONIC` env var.

+- Hardhat has builtin mnemonic support.
+- For geth we start an ephemeral chain but specify a `--keystore` location and load the addresses into it inside the `bin/run-geth` script.
+- A simple python utility to derive keys can be found in `bin/hdwallet-derive`.
+  For description of the arguments run `hdwallet-derive --help`.

+## Python tools
+We are using `poetry` for python dependencies and `poetry2nix` to integrate them in the nix-shell development environment.

+Use any poetry command e. g. `poetry add --dev ipython` to add packages.